djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 - Allows analysis to be done modularly -- the schema can be blind to whatever future modes of analysis must be done (i.e. don't need to plan ahead for what types of analysis others might want to do -- it's all there)
 - You can always create views or data-dump microtables containing arbitrary subsets of data
 - Easier to manage gaps in data -- i.e. different QChem outputs with different fields included or missing

+### Afternoon Tasks:

+- Practiced using the Python interface to connect to MongoDB, insert documents, run queries, and update the database: [MongoDB-test/test.py]()